NeoSlugman/NeoSlugman/README.md

 - 👋 Hi, I’m @NeoSlugman
 - 👀 I’m interested in DIY / Tech / Computers / Networks / Red teaming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, and training in bash
 - 💞️ I’m looking to collaborate on anything new and fun
 - 📫 How to reach me neoslugman@gmail.com